Extraction of ground-state nuclear deformations from ultra-relativistic heavy-ion collisions: Nuclear structure physics context: Conclusions

 ``Extraordinary claims require extraordinary evidence'' \cite{Sagan1979}.
 The purpose of this paper is to shed light on the collective-flow-assisted nuclear shape imaging employed in the analysis of data from UHIC, and to assess the claims of high relevance of these experiments to nuclear structure research.
 While there is little doubt that the proper treatment of the geometries of colliding heavy ions is essential for the characterization of the initial QGP configuration and, hence, the extraction of fundamental properties of QGP from UHIC, we believe that the proposed nuclear shape-imaging method is based on several flawed assumptions and, hence, its usefulness as a ``discovery tool for exploring nuclear structure'' \cite{Abdulhamid2024} has been overstated.

 {\em First}, the modeling of the initial QGP state formed following the heavy-ion collision involves the description of the relative position identification of the individual nucleons.
 To this end, the information contained in the one-body nucleonic density, as presented in the majority of papers dealing with nuclear imaging from UHIC, is insufficient.
 The proper tool for this imaging of the nucleon's position distributions is the two-body density (to map axial distributions) or the three-body one (to map triaxial shapes).
 The schematics depicting the deformed orientations of nuclei are misleading, as even-even nuclei, such as $^{238}$U or $^{20}$Ne, have isotropic ground-state wave functions in the laboratory system.
+In this context, the recently proposed approaches in Refs.~\cite{(Gia23),(Dug25),(Bla25),Giacalone2025,Ke2025}, based on the many-body wave function, hold promise.

 {\em Second}, the notions of ``instantaneous shapes,'' ``long-timescale quantum fluctuations,'' and ``zero-point quantum fluctuations involving various collective and nucleonic degrees of freedom at different timescales'' \cite{Abdulhamid2024} make little physical sense as the many-body wave function of the colliding ion is stationary.